BI/react-accordion/README.md

 ### Section ###

-Contains a single heading and multiple contents.
-Represents one accordion tab.
+Contains a single heading and a signle content.
+Represents one accordion section, expandable by clicking on the heading.

-If you put more than one heading, only the last will be used.

 **Class Name:** accordion-section

 ### Heading ###

-Represents the accordion heading, the thing you click on to expand/contract the accordion.
+Represents the accordion heading, the thing you click on to expand the accordion section.

 **Class Name:** accordion-heading

 ### Content ###

-The main content.
-Each elements represents one item under a tab.
-You can nest content tags in each other.
+The main content under a section.

-Currently just displays, nothing happens when you click on it yet.

 **Class Name:** accordion-content